-FIGURE 1: SCHEMATIC OVERVIEW OF OPTIMIZATION METHOD-OLOGY is enabled by a user defined process chain.
+For solving the optimization problem, AutoOpti is used, see Refs.
+[12,19].
+It implements a gradient-free evolutionary algorithm accelerated with different surrogate models and infill criteria.
+The evaluation of geometries during each iteration step is enabled by a user-defined process chain.
 AutoOpti is highly parallelized by multiple process chain evaluations at the same time, with the goal of fast optimization convergence.
 The general optimization procedure is shown in Fig. 1.
-The optimization is initiated with a randomly generated database, followed by the training of surrogate models.
-Surrogate models that are implemented in AutoOpti are for example Kriging approximation and neural gas.
+The optimization is initiated with a randomly sampled database, followed by the training of surrogate models.
+Surrogate models that are implemented in AutoOpti includes Kriging approximation and neural gas.
 Furthermore, infill criteria implemented for Kriging approximation are expected improvement and prediction minimization.
-An overview of the surrogate models and criteria will be given in section 3.
-After successful training of surrogate models, an infill criterion is selected, which is subsequently implemented by randomized selection with user defined probabilities for each infill criteria.
-By using that procedure, it is possible to combine exploitative and explorative system behaviour.
+An overview of the surrogate models and criteria will be given in Sec.
+3. After successful training of surrogate models, an infill criterion is selected, which is subsequently implemented by randomized selection with user-defined probabilities for each infill criteria.
+By using that procedure, it is possible to combine exploitative and explorative system behavior.
 The next steps describe the geometry parametrization of the impeller and diffusor and CFD as well as CSM evaluation.
-Details are given in subsection 2.1.
+Details are given in Sec.
+2.1.
 After successful process chain evaluations, the convergence criteria are checked.
 We are using a maximum number of successful process chain evaluations and a time limit for terminating the optimization process.

-2.1 Parametrization The first step of the geometry parametrization is the flow path, that is designed by a hub and shroud curve in the meridional plane, see Fig 2.
+2.1 Parametrization.
+The first step of the geometry parametrization is the flow path, which is designed by a hub and shroud curve in the meridional plane (Fig. 2).
 Impeller and diffusor are located inside the flow path and are visualized with a black mesh.
 In order to modify the flow path of the compressor, the hub and shroud curve are splined by control points.
 The first and second control points for the shroud curve are used to modify the impeller inlet diameter.
 The first free variable #1 is used for both control points to achieve a straight inlet, by modifying the radial component.
-The next three control points are individually shifted in the normal direction from hub to shroud by free variables #2 - #4.
+The next three control points are individually shifted in the normal direction from hub to shroud by free variables #2-#4.
 Because of the big influence of the flow path along the impeller length of the ADP, three control points are used.
 For simplifying the manufacturing of the diffusor area, a constant shroud contour is preferred.
-For the realization, six control points are included with an axial degree of freedom, that are controlled by free variable #5.
-In contrast, the hub curve is only parametrized by one free variable #6, because of the reduction of free variables.
-The location of control point
+For the realization, six control points are included with an axial degree of freedom, that are controlled by free variable